Tooth Extraction

 Surgical Extraction

 • This is a more intricate process done for a tooth that may have broken off at the gum line or hasn't emerged in the mouth yet.
 Typically, oral surgeons handle surgical extractions, but general dentists can also perform them.
-In a surgical extraction, the dentist makes a small incision (cut) in your gum and removes the underlying tooth.
+In a surgical extraction, the dentist makes a small incision (cut) in your gum to access and remove the underlying tooth.

 After the Removal

 Expect some discomfort post-extraction.
-Your dentist might suggest or prescribe painkillers, and applying an ice pack can help reduce swelling.
+Dr. Affleck might suggest or prescribe painkillers, and applying an ice pack can help reduce swelling.
 It's advisable to avoid strenuous activities, hot liquids, and drinking through a straw.
 Normally, discomfort should subside within three days to two weeks.
-If you experience prolonged or severe pain, swelling, bleeding, or fever, contact your dentist or oral surgeon immediately.
+If you experience prolonged or severe pain, swelling, bleeding, or fever, contact Affleck Dental immediately.

 Whether you're a tooth extraction pro or a newbie, following your dentist's advice diligently before and after the procedure is crucial for a successful and uncomplicated recovery.
 Tooth extraction opens the door to something better, contributing to a healthy and confident smile.